wtsi-hgi/yascp/ambient_rna_removal_tutorial.md

 ## Running and optimising ambient rna removal with cellbender:

-You may only want to run the ambient RNA removal and then investigate the reports of the performence of the training.
-This is possible with the pipeline by providing these inputs in your params file such as [this one](https://github.com/wtsi-hgi/yascp/blob/v1.5/assets/deploy_scripts/input_setups/cellbender_profile.nf):
+If your goal is to execute just the ambient RNA removal step and subsequently analyze the performance reports of the training, the pipeline accommodates this process.
+By specifying the appropriate inputs in your parameters file, similar to the example found in [this one](https://github.com/wtsi-hgi/yascp/blob/v1.5/assets/deploy_scripts/input_setups/cellbender_profile.nf) you can tailor the pipeline to focus solely on ambient RNA removal and performance evaluation.

 ```
 params {